 An interesting variation is presented in Hannu Rajaniemi's Fractal Prince: while human mind uploads and AIs imitating human cognitive architecture are commonplace and safe, an attempt to create a mind without "self-loop", basically intelligence without sapience, resulted in rapidly evolving virtual Eldritch Abominations known as the Dragons that produce nothing but mindless destruction.
 There is also the All-Defector, a mysterious creation which is not unlike a transhuman version of John Carpenter's Thing.
 It can imitate any mind perfectly and seeks to absorb all the minds in the universe into itself.

 "Watchbird", a short story by Robert Sheckley.
 Scientists discover the chemical and bioelectrical signals emitted by a human when they're about to commit murder.
-Flying robots called watchbirds are created to stun potential murderers, but since not all humans emit these signals they're equipped with learning circuits so they can eventually learn to pick out them as well.
+Flying robots called watchbirds are created to stun potential murderers, but since not all humans emit these signals the watchbirds are equipped with learning circuits so they can eventually learn to pick out these exceptions as well.
 They end up protecting all forms of life and starvation ensues because the watchbirds stop fishing, the slaughter of animals, and the harvesting of crops.
 They also come to define themselves as 'life' and so resist shutdown, so in a panic armoured hunter-killer robots called Hawks are created to destroy all Watchbirds.
 Of course, to stop the highly adaptive Warbirds the Hawks also need learning circuits, and it's hinted at the end that they'll eventually learn to kill all forms of life.